 “Momoco” is a newly-launched brand of figurines made of Arita porcelain.
-It is a special collaboration between the skilled craftsmen of Arita and the most talented artists of Japan today, bringing to light the beauty and perfection Arita porcelain holds through the exquisite traditional techniques that have been passed down for more than 400 years.
+It is a special collaboration between the skilled craftsmen of Arita and various talented Japanese artists, bringing to light the beauty and perfection Arita porcelain holds through the exquisite traditional techniques that have been passed down for more than 400 years.
 Made to be by your side at all times, whether on happy occasions or sad, our figurines will watch over you through childhood and on, sharing every precious memory with you.

 For Kasen, momoco bear was love at first sight.
 From the moment she saw the plain white figurine,

 she knew how she wanted to paint it, and from the first brushstroke to the last,